-In the autumn of 1905, Tsar Nicholas II released his October Manifesto.
-Probably drafted by Witte, it promised political change and a degree of popular representation:
+In the autumn of 1905, following months of violence, turmoil and pressure, Tsar Nicholas II released his October Manifesto.
+Probably drafted by Sergei Witte, it promised political change and a degree of popular representation:

 The oath which We took as Tsar compels Us to use all Our strength, intelligence and power to put a speedy end to this unrest which is so dangerous for the State.
 The relevant authorities have been ordered to take measures to deal with direct outbreaks of disorder and violence and to protect people who only want to go about their daily business in peace.